The Strat: Tower Shops

 The Tower Shops is a mall on the second level.
 The elevators that lead up to the observation decks are only accessible in the mall.
 DeBartolo Realty Corporation, which owned a 50-percent interest in the Tower Shops, was acquired by Simon Property Group in March 1996, forming Simon DeBartolo Group.
 The Tower Shops were a joint venture between Simon DeBartolo Group and Gordon Group, under the name Strato-Retail.
 The Stratosphere leased the retail space to Strato-Retail, which then subleased it to retail tenants.

 When the Stratosphere opened in April 1996, its retail area was still largely under construction and consisted only of vendor carts spread across three areas with their own theme: Chinese, French, and Manhattan.
 The mall was built by Missouri construction company McCarthy, which was finishing the first phase in May 1996.
 Because of the resort's financial problems, the next phase of the Tower Shops was halted in August 1996, leaving the mall with 69000 sqft of retail space.
 The second phase, scheduled for completion in December 1996, would have increased the mall to 160000 sqft.
 The second phase would have included a Rainforest Cafe as its main anchor tenant.
 A Kids Quest child-care center was also planned as part of the second phase.

-As of February 1997, the mall had 32 of 45 stores opened, with the remainder expected to be open by the end of the second quarter.
+As of February 1997, the mall had 32 of 45 stores opened, with the remainder expected to open by the end of the second quarter.
 The mall had approximately 300 employees.
 As of October 1997, there were 36 stores, including a clothing store owned by Las Vegas mayor Jan Jones, who also owned shares in Grand Casinos.
 Approximately 85 percent of the retail space was occupied, and 98 percent was leased.

 By 1998, retailers in the Tower Shops were experiencing financial difficulties and lack of customer traffic, which the retailers blamed on the resort's unfinished facilities.
 Strato-Retail filed suits against several of the mall's retailers, alleging non-payment of rent.
 Two retailers that were locked in for expensive, long-term leases filed suits against Strato-Retail.
 As of March 1999, the Stratosphere planned to add a new escalator which the resort said would lead up to the casino's showroom.
 However, Strato-Retail sued Stratosphere Corporation, alleging that the escalator would hinder business to the Tower Shops by allowing visitors to bypass the mall on their way to the top of the observation tower.
 The resort denied that the escalator could be used to access the tower.
 Strato-Retail won a permanent injunction against the escalator's construction.

 In 2000, Stratosphere Corporation purchased the mall from Strato-Retail for $12.5 million.
-In 2004, the Tower Shops had 110000 sqft of retail space, which was approximately 90 leased.
+In 2004, the Tower Shops had 110000 sqft of retail space, which was approximately 90 percent leased.
 That year, the mall announced plans for an additional 80000 sqft of retail space.
 The expansion would occupy undeveloped space that was meant for the Tower Shops' originally planned second phase.
 At the time, the mall had approximately 50 stores and 15 retail carts.